 • Logistics experts to handle the Herculean task of rebuilding flight schedules and crew management.

 The movement currently lacks the legal or financial framework to turn these pledges into a functional airline, yet the momentum cannot be ignored.
-We are witnessing a unique moment where consumer outrage is being channeled through decentralized finance concepts, even if the underlying infrastructure is entirely absent.
+We are witnessing a unique moment where consumer outrage is being channeled through decentralized finance concepts, even if the underlying infrastructure is absent.

-Whether Spirit 2.0 ever sees its first takeoff remains highly improbable.
-At present, the movement functions more as a digital protest against the instability of the modern transportation sector than a viable business plan.
-However, the sheer scale of the pledges serves as a loud, clear signal to the industry: when essential services collapse, the vacuum will be filled by whatever community is organized enough to claim it.
+However, the scale of these pledges serves as a clear signal to the industry: when essential services collapse, the vacuum will be filled by whatever community is organized enough to claim it.
 For now, the "founding patrons" are left with nothing but a digital receipt and a very expensive piece of internet history.